-Join Aaron F. Ross for an in-depth discussion in this video Smoothing pond polygons, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Smoothing pond polygons, part of Maya: Creating Fluid Effects (2013).

 If you converted your pond to polygons, then you do have the option of smoothing…those polygons and that will give you a softer more fluid look without…increasing the base resolution of the fluid.…Let's render this now with no smoothing for comparison.
 So in my perspective view, …I've zoomed in really close so we can see the difference and I'll go-ahead do a render of that.…Here is a rendering with no smoothing, and you can see that we got a little bit…of jaggies in here; it's not too bad, but we can actually improve that without…increasing the Mash Density on the original pond.…